ricardovsilva/resume/README.md

 **Others:** Google Cloud, Kubernetes, Docker, AWS, Heroku, Software Architecture, Software Engineering, Project Management, Game Development, Cryptography, Digital Signature, RFID, NFC, PKCS 11 compliant HSM;

 ## Academic

 **Graduation in System Analysis** – FATEC São Paulo – 2 years completed (course locked).</br>
 **Graduation in Game Development** – FATEC Carapicuiba – 3 years completed (course locked).</br>
 **Technical in Mechatronics** - ETEC Martin Luther King – Concluded in 2009;</br>
 **English** - Advanced and in development, advanced conversation, advanced writing and fluent reading.</br>

 ## Professional Experience

+**Gympass - Sr Software Engineer (jul/2019 to actual):** Backend developer at the team that is creating the new mobile app of Gympass.
+Architect and develop new queries using Apollo Graphql, together with native developers, so the native developers can focus on mobile features instead of business rules and api performance.
+Review code of other teams and write unit tests to ensure that coverage don't go below the established coverage gate.

 **Casafy - CTO (oct/2018 to may/2019):** Management of development team, keep the existing system working.
 Design and architecture of the new structure that support the business plan for the next years, IT costs management.
 Writing of challenges to hire new talents, lead the interview process to hire new developers.
 Implement Scrum in the company and spread the agile culture through the entire team.